We get nap questions really frequently from our clients – particularly these three questions:

 Well, we’re answering all of them in today’s article.
 How many naps your baby takes will depend on their age and unique development.
 All babies develop at their own unique rates.

-How long your baby’s naps are also depend on age but once your baby is past 4 months old, we want at least one nap that’s an hour or longer.
+How long your baby’s naps are also depends on age, but once your baby is past 4 months old, we want at least one nap that’s an hour or longer.
 Once past 6 months old, we want at least two naps that are an hour or longer.
 And, once your baby transitions to one nap, we want a nice, long 2 to 3-hour nap.

-We hope you’ll use this chart as an ongoing reference tool since it covers nap totals and lengths from the newborn stage all the way through age 3.
-Print off a copy for yourself and use it as an easy reference tool – and consider printing off a few for your friends or family members who have struggling nappers at home!
+We hope you’ll use this chart as an ongoing reference tool since it covers nap totals and lengths from the newborn stage all the way through age 3+.

 Baby Nap Chart: Naps By Age